Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Results and Discussion

 \subsubsection{Tetrahedrality and $sp^{2}$ bonding}

-To quantify the distortion in the tetrahedral bonding environment in the \baln alloys, we computed the tetrahedrality of the \baln structures using the \texttt{CrystalNN} method\ci{Pan2021,Zimmermann2020} that is implemented in the open-source code \texttt{pymatgen}\ci{Ong2013}.
+To quantify the distortion in the tetrahedral bonding environment in the \baln alloys, we computed the tetrahedrality of the \baln structures using the \texttt{CrystalNN} method\cite{Pan2021,Zimmermann2020} that is implemented in the open source code \texttt{pymatgen}\cite{Ong2013}.
 Figure \ref{fig:lattice_parameters}(d) shows the tetrahedrality as a function of $x$ for all the ground state structures.
-An increasing the amount of boron decreases the tetrahedrality due to the increased amount of distortion in the tetrahedra.
-It appears that boron fraction at $x=0.417$ has the lowest tetrahedrality because of the presence of some trigonal-planar $sp^2$ bonds of B-N.
+Intermediate amounts of boron decrease the tetrahedrality due to the heightened distortion in the tetrahedra.
+It appears that the $x=0.417$ structure has the lowest tetrahedrality because of the presence of some trigonal-planar $sp^2$ B-N bonds.

-The presence of $sp^2$ bonding can be explained by noting the fact that the stable phase of BN is the hexagonal phase that consists of sp$^2$ bonded B atoms in a trigonal planar geometry.
-Figure \ref{fig:tetrahedra} shows the crystal structure of \baln for $x= 0.417$ and $x=0, 0.3,$ and $1$.
-While both $x= 0.417$ and $x= 0.30$ structures show large tetrahedral distortions, only the $x= 0.417$ has a $sp^2$ bonded B-N (shown within the orange circle) in Figure \ref{fig:tetrahedra}(c).
+The presence of $sp^2$ bonding can be explained by noting the fact that the stable phase of BN is the hexagonal phase, which consists of $sp^2$ bonded B atoms in a trigonal planar geometry.
+Figure \ref{fig:tetrahedra} shows the crystal structure of \baln for $x=0.417$ and $x=0, 0.3,$ and $1$.
+While both $x=0.417$ and $x=0.30$ structures show large tetrahedral distortions, only the $x= 0.417$ has $sp^2$ bonded B-N. This is shown within the orange circle in Figure \ref{fig:tetrahedra}(c).

-Thus overall, the \baln alloys predicted in this work maintain the tetrahedral bonding environment, with the exception of $x=0.417$ phase.
-Their space groups and cation arrangements differ but overall their ability to maintain tetrahedral bonding of the wurtzite AlN lattice throughout the entire range of $x$ is observed.
+Thus overall, the \baln alloys predicted in this work maintain the tetrahedral bonding environment, with the exception of the $x=0.417$ phase.
+Their space groups and cation arrangements differ but generally their ability to maintain tetrahedral bonding of the wurtzite AlN lattice throughout the entire range of $x$ is observed.